nicksinclair/nicksinclair.github.io/src/pages/projects/itential/north-star.md

 I operated as a supporting designer on this project.
 Some of my responsbilities included:

 - **Leveraging variants, interactive components, component properties and nested instances** to create flexible and versatile components in Figma.
-- **Revamping the color library organization** using a token-based approach to support theming capabilities.
+- **Revamping the color library organization** using a role-based approach to support theming capabilities.
 - **Testing component responsiveness, composability, interactivity and reusability** to ensure a high-quality designer experience.
 - **Writing comprehensive spec sheets** that highlight component formatting, behavior and states for development use.
 - **Collaborating closely with the development team** to bring the components and their interactions to life.